Tools podman docker lxc-info lxc-ls pmcd pmdalinux pmdaproc pmdaroot pminfo pmprobe

 $ pminfo -t --fetch --container sharp_feynman cgroup.memory.stat.cache proc.psinfo.rss pmcd.hostname cgroup.memory.stat.cache [Number of bytes of page cache memory] inst [2 or "/system.slice/docker-f4d3b90bea15..."] value 9695232 proc.psinfo.rss [resident set size (i.e. physical memory) of the process] inst [21967 or "021967 dd if=/dev/random of=/tmp/bits count=200k"] value 676 inst [27996 or "027996 /bin/bash"] value 2964 pmcd.hostname [local hostname] value "f4d3b90bea15"

-Upcoming versions of PCP will extend the initial work done for container analysis in several directions, particularly on the monitoring tool side.
+Modern versions of PCP have extended the initial work done for container analysis in several directions, particularly on the monitoring tool side.

-In the PCP strip chart utility pmchart from version 3.10.3 onward, connections to containers can be established using the "Add Host" dialog, as shown to the left.
+In the PCP strip chart utility pmchart, connections to containers can be established using the "Add Host" dialog, as shown to the left.

 This can be accessed via the "New Chart" or "Open View" menu entries.